celesteh/TuningLib/README.md

 #Future plans

-Update the help files!
 Add the ability to calculate more spectra - PM, RM AM, etc Make some of the method names more reasonable

 ##Comments / Feature Requests
-* key - does it recalc the scale or not
 * lattice - make n dimensional